sadeq220/docs/css/README.md

 > A floated element is taken out of normal flow
 > and the boxes of the following items actually run behind the float

-Positioning lets you fix an element position relative to the browser viewport, or other element.`position: fixed`
+Positioning lets you fix an element position relative to the browser viewport, or other element.
+by default The element is positioned according to the Normal Flow of the document(`position: static`)
+> The top, right, bottom, left, and z-index properties have no effect.

 Absolute and fixed Positioning remove an element from the normal flow completely.

+Relative Positioning:
+- remain in the normal flow
+- offset(`right`,`top`,`left`,`bottom`) a given amount from their normal position within the document, but without the offset affecting other elements

+Absolute Positioning:
+- is taken out of the normal flow
+- is positioned relative to its nearest positioned ancestor (i.e., the nearest ancestor that is not `static`)
+- span 100% of the width of our parent element, and tall as their child content

+Fixed Positioning:
+Fixed positioning is similar to absolute positioning, with the exception that element is positioned relative to the viewport.
+> The element is positioned relative to its initial containing block, which is the viewport in the case of visual media.

+This can be used to create a "floating" element that stays in the same position regardless of scrolling.

 ### Responsive web design (RWD)
 > Responsive web design (RWD) is a web design approach to make web pages render well on all screen sizes and resolutions.